Wilson Vance: Medal of Honor citation

 Voluntarily and under a heavy fire, while his command was falling back, rescued a wounded and helpless comrade from death or capture.

 Post-war

 Vance attended Harvard Law School and practiced for a year or two, but switched to journalism.
 He became the managing editor of the Ohio State Journal in 1870, the Indianapolis Journal in 1873, and The New York Advertiser for two years after moving to New York in 1892.
 He also served as Washington correspondent for various publications.
 In 1904, he became the editor of The Square Deal.

-Vance wrote the librettos for two unproduced operettas scored by John Philip Sousa: Katherine (1879) and The Smugglers (1882).
+Vance wrote the librettos for two operettas scored by John Philip Sousa: Katherine (1879) (unproduced) and The Smugglers (1882) which premiered in Washington D.C.

 He is the father of author Louis Joseph Vance.

 He died of heart disease in Chattanooga, Tennessee, while attending a reunion of the Army of the Cumberland.